2314772/CS220AU-DP/README.md

 ## Log
+2023-12-14 made an in depth mindmap of ideas surrounding covid-19, personality types and social media

+2023-12-11 found some research papers and articles to support my assignment

-2023-12-07 started a first draft for my introduction
+2023-12-07 weekly seminar, gained feedback and next steps for my assignment. started a first draft for my introduction

 2023-12-01 spoke about my progress so far, and talked about targets for next week (INTRODUCTION!!)